yenk/lumi/content/home/experience.md

   date_start = "2021-08-22"
   date_end = "2022-07-01"
   description = """

-* Spearheaded data engineering efforts, leading the migration and implementation of a scalable Airflow data platform, increasing data throughput by 75%.
-* Designed and built scalable ETL data pipelines, integrating 5+ APIs from platforms like Stitch, Stripe, and Segment, reducing ingestion latency by 50%.
-* Streamlined data processing by 40% through strategic refactoring of 3+ complex AWS Batch & Lambda jobs, improving overall data transformation efficiency.
-* Mentored junior and QA engineers, driving improvements in code quality and team performance.
+  As a data engineering leader, I drive impact for data science and AI modeling software products by designing and implementing scalable data platforms, architectures, and pipelines.
+I successfully migrated to a scalable Airflow data platform, increasing data throughput by 75%, and built efficient ETL pipelines integrating multiple APIs, reducing ingestion latency by 50%.
+By optimizing data processing by 40% through strategic refactoring of AWS Batch and Lambda jobs, I enable data science teams to focus on building high-impact AI models.
+Through close collaboration with cross-functional teams, I translate data requirements into actionable engineering solutions, accelerating the development of AI-powered software products such as [Smart Brevity AI-Powered Writing Tool](https://www.axioshq.com/smart-brevity).
 """

 [[experience]]